RadiantByte/ModdedPE-Plus/README.md

-# ModdedPE
+# ModdedPE Plus

-A modern, enhanced fork of the original ModdedPE launcher with significant improvements and new features.
+A modern, enhanced fork of the original ModdedPE project with significant improvements and new features.

-## What is ModdedPE?
+## What is ModdedPE Plus?

-ModdedPE is an advanced Minecraft Pocket Edition launcher that allows you to load NMods and shared object (.so) modifications.
+ModdedPE Plus is an advanced Minecraft Pocket Edition launcher that allows you to load NMods and shared object (.so) modifications.
 This fork has been completely rewritten with modern Android development practices, featuring a brand new Jetpack Compose UI and expanded modding capabilities.

 ## Key Features